shudnal/TradersExtended/package/thunderstore/TradersExtended/README.md

 ```

 ## Installation (manual)
-Extract TradersExtended.dll file to your BepInEx\Plugins\TradersExtended\ folder
+Copy TradersExtended folder to your BepInEx\Plugins\ folder

-Create new config file next to dll to add items.
+Create new config file next to dll or in BepInEx\Config\ folder to add items.

 ## Compatibility
 * The mod should be compatible with any mods changing item prices to make it sellable and extending tradeable item lists
-* Incompatible with any mod hiding vanilla store UI
+* Incompatible with any mod hiding vanilla store UI (straight incompatible with AUGA)
-* Mod should be compatible with mods adding more traders with unique names (until they use vanilla store UI)
+* The mod should be compatible with mods adding more traders with unique names (until they use vanilla store UI)
+* The mod should be compatible with mods adding more items to store (until its patches are noninvasive)

 ## Mirrors
 [Nexus](https://www.nexusmods.com/valheim/mods/2509)

-## Changelog

-v 1.0.20
-* thunderstore package restructuring

-v 1.0.19
-* colored icons from epic loot

-v 1.0.18
-* patch 0.217.38

-v 1.0.17
-* partial gamepad support

-v 1.0.16
-* reduced logging messages

-v 1.0.15
-* proper fix for new patch

-v 1.0.14
-* fix for new patch

-v 1.0.13
-* proper fix for new bepinex

-v 1.0.12
-* fix for new bepinex

-v 1.0.11
-* another fix for lists priority

-v 1.0.9
-* fixed not setting sellable item values on vanilla items

-v 1.0.8
-* fixed not setting trade item values on vanilla items

-v 1.0.7
-* patch 0.217.22, text field fix

-v 1.0.6
-* patch 0.217.22, server sync fix

-v 1.0.5
-* patch 0.217.22

-v 1.0.4
-* tradersextendedsave command to save all items from ObjectDB

-v 1.0.3
-* better positioning for EpicLoot Adventure mode

-v 1.0.2
-* double click on stackable item to input needed amount
-* item config unified

-v 1.0.1
-* option to load config stored internally

-v 1.0.0
-* Initial release